Everything (and only) what you need to know about cryptocurrency wallets

 - operates in a self-custodial way so I’m not re-introducing the risks of being de-banked by using a third-party service.

 These are my two deal-breakers.
-If the wallet app doesn’t support Zcash or Monero, then it’s basically useless to me because it won’t support the privacy-preserving technologies I rely on to keep my financial data private.
+If the wallet app doesn’t support Zcash or Monero, then it’s not very useful to me because it won’t support the privacy-preserving technologies I rely on to keep my financial data private.
 Similarly, if the wallet app doesn’t work in a self-custody manner, then it’s not really a wallet, it’s a teller window at a bank, which means I don’t actually have any of my money on my person.
-(The bank is holding on to it for me.)
+(The bank is holding on to it for me, which means they can unilaterally deny me access to my own money.)

 In addition to the two above considerations, I would also like my wallet app to work with some other time-tested privacy tools so that not only my financial transactions but also my use of the Internet is kept private and secure.